PX4/PX4-user_guide/en/ros2/user_guide.md

   For more information see [uXRCE-DDS > DDS Topics YAML](../middleware/uxrce_dds.md#dds-topics-yaml).
   :::

-## Customizing the Topic Namespace
+## Customizing the Namespace

-Custom topic namespaces can be applied at build time (changing [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/uxrce_dds_client/dds_topics.yaml)) or at runtime (useful for multi vehicle operations):
+Custom topic and service namespaces can be applied at build time (changing [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/uxrce_dds_client/dds_topics.yaml)) or at runtime (useful for multi vehicle operations):

 - One possibility is to use the `-n` option when starting the [uxrce_dds_client](../modules/modules_system.md#uxrce-dds-client) from command line.
   This technique can be used both in simulation and real vehicles.
 - A custom namespace can be provided for simulations (only) by setting the environment variable `PX4_UXRCE_DDS_NS` before starting the simulation.

 ::: info
-Changing the namespace at runtime will append the desired namespace as a prefix to all `topic` fields in [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/uxrce_dds_client/dds_topics.yaml).
+Changing the namespace at runtime will append the desired namespace as a prefix to all `topic` fields in [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/uxrce_dds_client/dds_topics.yaml) and all [service servers](#px4-ros-2-service-servers).
 Therefore, commands like:

 ```sh